 This is not your mama’s canned tomato soup.
 This Creamy Heirloom Tomato Soup is on a completely different level and you will never ever go back.
 Use the best quality vine-ripened tomatoes you can find, heirlooms if they are available.
 And please please please don’t cheat and use milk, the taste explosion just won’t be the same.

 Sometimes the simplest recipes are hands down the best.
 Letting produce shine for itself, especially when it is at the peak of it’s season just leads to incomparable flavors.
 This Creamy Heirloom Tomato Soup is definitely one of those recipes.

 There are literally 4 ingredients in this heirloom tomato soup recipe, and you really don’t need anything else.
 Except maybe some fresh crunchy bread on the side, which will just take the dinner (or lunch) experience to the next level.
 There is seriously nothing better than fresh bread and homemade soup.

-Get a good blister and char going on those tomatoes under the sink, and really don’t worry if they get a wee bit burnt.
+Get a good blister and char going on those tomatoes under the grill, and really don’t worry if they get a wee bit burnt.
 It all adds to the flavor.
 If you get brave you can do them outside on the grill, but for ease (and because the grill takes forever) I just broil in the oven and the results are beyond delicious.

 If you can’t get your hands on heirlooms, then other fresh tomatoes would work just as well, just perhaps a little less sweet.
 The best alternatives to use are any vine-ripened tomatoes that you have in season.
 And please, for the love of all that is holy use real cream.
 Don’t try and sub in whole milk of half and half – the flavor just won’t be there and the soup won’t be anything special.
 And you WANT this soup to be something special, especially if you are showcasing some amazing heirlooms!